Physics-informed diffusion models in spectral space: Method

 \begingroup \begin{lemma} Let $k \in \N$, assume $\Exp[\big]{\norm{\functionRV}_{H^k(\Torus^d)}^2} < \infty$, let $(Z_n)_{n \in \Z^d}$ be i.i.d.\ $\mathcal{N}(0, 1)$ random variables, and let $\Noisevariable \in L^2(\Torus^d)$ be the random function given by

 Then $\Exp[\big]{\norm{\Noisevariable}_{H^k(\Torus^d)}^2} < \infty$. \end{lemma} \endgroup

-\cref{lemma:regularity} is proven in \cref{appendix:regularity}. \cref{lemma:regularity} implies that if the data distribution has finite second moments in the Sobolev space $H^k(\Torus^d)$, then Gaussian noise in the latent space induces a random function with the same Sobolev regularity.
-Consequently, the forward process in PISD, obtained by gradually adding Gaussian noise in latent space, remains within $H^k(\Torus^d)$.
-This ensures that the PDE operators used in the PISD guidance are well defined throughout the generative process.
+\cref{lemma:regularity} is proven in \cref{appendix:regularity}.
+It implies that if the data distribution has finite second moments in the Sobolev space $H^k(\Torus^d)$, then Gaussian noise in the latent space induces a random function with the same Sobolev regularity.
+Consequently, the forward process of \PISD\, obtained by gradually adding Gaussian noise, remains in $H^k(\Torus^d)$.
+This ensures that the \PDE\ operators used in the \PISD\ guidance are well defined throughout the generative process.